pompyproductions/autocad-reference/docs/configuration/variables.md

 ## "Registry" vs. "Drawing"

-Before we begin, don't let the word "registry" scare you; I myself found out about it at the time of writing this article.
+_Before we begin: don't let the word "registry" scare you.
+I myself found out about it at the time of writing this article._

-Some variables are stored in the **drawing,** and they define the way that specific drawing should behave.
+Some variables are **stored in the drawing,** and they define the way that specific drawing should behave.
 Some very common examples are:

 - Variables defining the scaling of [Linetypes.](../workflow/linetypes.md),
 - Variables determining whether certain objects display/print their frames,
 - Variables governing how certain objects are displayed on the screen.

-Other variables are stored in the **"registry",** which is just a fancy way to say that it changes how your software behaves.
+Other variables are **stored in the "registry",** which is just a fancy way to say that it changes how your software behaves.
 Examples include:

 - Whether or not selection and command previews are displayed,
 - Whether the file tabs display a preview on hover,